Gateway Protection Programme: Evaluations

 In February 2009, the Home Office published a report evaluating the effectiveness of the Gateway Protection Programme.
 The research it was based upon focused on refugees' integration into British society in the 18 months following their resettlement.
 The research found that refugees showed signs of integration, including the formation of social bonds through community groups and places of worship.
 The report noted that low employment rates and slow progress with acquiring English language skills were particular concerns.
 Younger refugees and children had made the most progress.
 No specific language lessons were provided under the Gateway Protection Programme.
 Instead, Gateway refugees who required help with their English language skills had been provided with access to mainstream English for Speakers of Other Languages (ESOL) courses, which were run by a range of state, voluntary and community-based organisations.
 However, the International Catholic Migration Commission (ICMC) Europe reported that in Sheffield, it could be difficult for resettled refugees to gain access to ESOL classes because demand generally exceeded supply – a situation also noted by an evaluation of the scheme's operation in Motherwell undertaken in 2013.
 The Motherwell evaluation found that most of the male refugees were in employment, but that many of them were not in jobs that allowed them to use their skills.
 The majority of women were not in work, reflecting a lack of job opportunities but also a lack of childcare provision.

 A number of programme evaluations have found that many resettled refugees have been the victims of verbal or physical attacks in the UK.
 The Home Office's 2009 evaluation noted that between one-quarter and half of each of four groups of Liberian and Congolese refugees resettled under the programme had suffered verbal or physical harassment.
 An evaluation undertaken by academics at Sheffield Hallam University for the Home Office in 2011 found that one-fifth of the refugees surveyed for the evaluation (who had been in the UK for a year) had been the victims of verbal or physical attacks in their first six months in the UK, and just over a fifth had been attacked in the second six months of their resettlement.
-Many of the victims of this abuse had not reported it to the authorities, and the authors of the evaluation suggested that this was a reason why there was a gap between the perceptions of refugee and service providers, who generally suggested that community relations were good.
+Many of the victims of this abuse had not reported it to the authorities, and the authors of the evaluation suggested that this was a reason why there was a gap between the perceptions of refugees and service providers, who generally suggested that community relations were good.
 Verbal and physical attacks against refugees were also noted in the 2013 Motherwell evaluation.